ChanceRbrts/Sodium_Room/brainstorm.md

 # What is this?

 This was a set of the README that I made that was just brainstorming different ideas for the game before I had a clear grasp on the mechanics.
-This is a kind of "things that I can do with shaders" that may appear in the late-game.
+This is a kind of "things that I can do with shaders" that I might use if I decide it works with the game.

 # Shader Stuff